yoiwa-personal/suid_sudo/doc/APIs.md

 Exceptions are also propagated to the caller in a limited manner.
-Most of the built-in exceptions (especially system-call errors) are transparently passed to the parent; non-builtin Exceptions are either coersed to a parent built-in exception or wrapped with WrappedSubprocessError excepion.
+Most of the built-in exceptions (especially system-call errors) are transparently passed to the parent; non-builtin Exceptions are either coerced to a parent built-in exception or wrapped with WrappedSubprocessError exception.

 The called function MUST return some value or raise an exception within Python.